 The Department of Finance is responsible for the financial administration of the County government, including accounting, debt management, purchasing, revenue collection, investments, budgetary compliance, insurance, and payroll.
 The CFO works closely with the Departments Heads, the Office Directors, the Board of County Commissioners, and the Division of Local Government Services in the development of the annual Operating and Capital Budgets.

 The Office of Fiscal Management is responsible for the financial administration of the County government, including accounting, debt management, budgetary compliance, payroll, accounts payable, general ledger, and internal auditing.

 The Middlesex County Purchasing office is responsible for purchasing goods and services to carry out the functions of Middlesex County government.
 Purchases are made through quote, bid or request for proposal.

 The County Treasurer, by law, is the custodian of all county funds and how they are invested.
-The Office disburses funds upon order of the Board of Chosen Freeholders and is resposible for revenue collection.
+The Office disburses funds upon order of the Board of County Commissioners and is resposible for revenue collection.